solana-labs/solana/book/src/fork-selection.md

 ### Slashing and Rewards

-Voters should be rewarded for selecting the fork that the rest of the network selected as often as possible.
+Voters should be rewarded for selecting the fork that the rest of the cluster selected as often as possible.
 This is well-aligned with generating a reward when the vote stack is full and the oldest vote needs to be dequeued.
 Thus a reward should be generated for each successful dequeue.